ROCm/rocSOLVER/rocsolver/docs/source/userguide_examples.rst

 Strided_batched version
 ---------------------------

-The following code snippet uses rocSOLVER to compute the QR factorization of a series of general m-by-n real matrices in double precsision.
+The following code snippet uses rocSOLVER to compute the QR factorization of a series of general m-by-n real matrices in double precision.
 The matrices must be stored in contiguous memory locations on the GPU, and are accessed by a pointer to the first matrix and a stride value that gives the separation between one matrix and the next one.
 For a full description of the used rocSOLVER routine, see the API documentation here: :ref:`qr_strided_label`.